falsechicken/AntiCombatLog/README.md

 -- AntiCombatLog --

-A Rocket plug-in that punishes players who disconnect from the server after a configurable number of seconds of taking damage.
+A Rocket plug-in that punishes players who disconnect from the server after a configurable number of seconds after taking damage.

 ```
 <CombatLogGracePeriod>15</CombatLogGracePeriod> - How many seconds after getting hit do you have to wait to not be considered combat logging.